Borrego Village Association

 Galleta Meadows Sky Art Sculptures

-The land and artwork of Galleta Meadows has reopened.
-They have been closed off since April due to the coronavirus and stay-at-home orders.
 Please remember to follow health and safety guidelines when visiting and gathering at the sculptures.

 Remember to carry a lot of water, be alert of the possibility of encountering wildlife, be mindful of your vehicle’s sustainability for visiting some locations, and please do not climb on or touch the art works.